Exiv2/exiv2/man/man1/exiv2.md

 **exiv2** is a program to read and write image metadata, including Exif, IPTC, XMP, image comments, ICC Profile, thumbnails, image previews and many vendor makernote tags.
-The program optionally converts between Exif tags, IPTC datasets and XMP properties as recommended by the Exif Standard, the IPTC Standard, the XMP specification and the Metadata Working Group guidelines.
+The program optionally converts between Exif, IPTC and XMP tags, as recommended by their respective standards/specifications and the Metadata Working Group guidelines.

 <div id="TOC">